rocketstack-matt/feedme.email/README.md

 Once VS Code has been configured the following steps should be followed to download the code and build.

-- if you are planning on contributing to the project then please follow the steps outlined in Git Workflow section as you will need to create a fork of the repository in your own GitHub account and clone this.
+If you are planning on contributing to the project you will need to create a fork of the repository in your own GitHub account and clone this.

-- if you are just building this for yourself then you can clone the public repository [click here for more details on how to use git in VS Code](https://code.visualstudio.com/docs/sourcecontrol/overview)
+If you are just building this for yourself then you can clone the public repository [click here for more details on how to use git in VS Code](https://code.visualstudio.com/docs/sourcecontrol/overview)

-- Azure requires the application name and storeage account to be unique globally, both names are generated from the project name, as such you'll need to update the project name to be unique (include your initials) in terraform\app\terraform.tfvars and update the queue name in src\main\java\email\feedme\functions\SubscribersFunction.java to refect the same.
+Azure requires the application name and storeage account to be unique globally, both names are generated from the project name, as such you'll need to update the project name to be unique (include your initials) in terraform\app\terraform.tfvars and update the queue name in src\main\java\email\feedme\functions\SubscribersFunction.java to refect the same.

-- build code using the gradle build

 #### Initialise Terraform and Deploy infrastructre to Azure